+Vendors must be able to accept telephone or online orders with no sales tax included in the purchase.
 Hotels, buses, caterers, etc. must have an invoice attached to the purchase request for approval.
+State-specific tax-exempt forms can be found on GW's website.